UKCloud/documentation/articles/shared/shared-ref-rhui-3.md

 - Red Hat Enterprise Linux 8 for x86_64 - Supplementary (RPMs) from RHUI (8)

 - Red Hat CodeReady Linux Builder for RHEL 8 x86_64 (RPMs) from RHUI (8)

+## Extended Update Support (EUS)

+Red Hat have taken the decision to deprecate the release of the XServer package sets in EUS.
+Instead, specific minor releases (6.x, 7.x) are available.
+The following [article](https://access.redhat.com/solutions/4710991) contains further information.
+If you require EUS for a specific Red hat release(s), then please raise a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section in the UKCloud Portal.

 ## High Availability